neko3cs/neko3cs/README.md

 # Hi there 👋

-I'm neko3cs, I'm neko3cs, working as software engineer!
+I'm neko3cs, working as software engineer!

 I usually develop enterprise application as work and develop useful tool as private!